tharun7nivek/RED-CNN-for-Denoising-CT-Scans/README.md

 ## **Overview**
 This project focuses on enhancing the quality of low-dose CT scan images affected by Poisson and periodic noise.
 Using a **Residual Encoder-Decoder Convolutional Neural Network (RED-CNN)**, the system provides denoised CT scans to improve medical diagnosis while reducing the need for high-dose radiation exposure.

-To ensure accessibility, a **web-based platform** has been developed that allows users to upload and process CT scans seamlessly.
+To ensure accessibility, a **web-based application platform** has been developed that allows users to upload and process CT scans seamlessly.
 The backend is built with **Django**, while the frontend uses **HTML, CSS, and JavaScript**, ensuring a responsive and user-friendly experience.

 ## **Features**
 - **Real-time Denoising**: Processes CT scans with RED-CNN to remove Poisson and periodic noise.